bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

     For example, if the value set in the ``mdb-instance-name`` is ``mdb-instance-0``, set the ``hostname`` above to the value ``mdb-instance-0``.

-  * The instance should be voted as the ``PRIMARY`` in the replica set as this is the only instance in the replica set.
-This can bbe observed by observing the mongo shell prompt, which will read ``PRIMARY>``.
+  * The instance should be voted as the ``PRIMARY`` in the replica set (since this is the only instance in the replica set till now).
+    This can be observed from the mongo shell prompt, which will read ``PRIMARY>``.

   * Create a user ``adminUser`` on the ``admin`` database with the authorization to create other users.
 This will only work the first time you